 Illinois Governor J.B.
 Pritzker signed a bill that legalizes cannabis for adult recreational use on June 25, 2019.
 The law goes into effect for Illinois residents over the age of 21 on January 1, 2020.
-Apartment renters in Chicago may have a few burning questions about the law and its application to consumption of soon to be legal weed on rental properties.
+Apartment renters in Chicago may have a few burning questions about the law and its application to consumption of soon to be legal marijuana on rental properties.
 Here are some of the top questions that Domu has sussed out so far about the law for Chicago apartment renters and landlords who are wondering about 420 friendly apartments.

 Yes, landlords can prohibit cannabis consumption on rental property in Chicago.
-Nothing in the new Illinois law says that landlords are required to allow tenants or visitors to use cannabis on or in their property.
+Nothing in the new Illinois recreational marijuana law says that landlords are required to allow tenants or visitors to use cannabis on or in their property.
 Setting up rentals as 420 friendly apartments is totally at the discretion of the landlord or owner, in other words.
-Because one of the most common ways of consuming cannabis is by smoking it, landlords who’ve already implemented a smoking ban for their apartments may consider following the same guidelines when it comes to smoking cannabis in the apartment.
+Because one of the most common ways of consuming cannabis is by smoking it, landlords who’ve already implemented a smoking ban for their apartments may consider following the same guidelines when it comes to smoking marijuana in the apartment.

 What about apartment renters in public housing?